mengtest/AFGEngine/README.md

 -----------------------
 ## Compiling ##
-This project depends on:

-* GLM
-* SDL 2.1
-* libpng
-* imgui (with opengl3, glad and sdl2 bindings)

-You'll only need imgui if you're building the editor by setting AFGE_BUILD_TOOLS to true.

-These come as git submodules, and it'll work out of the box if you init them.
+Clone the repo, init the submodules, run cmake with your preferred settings and build.
+Set AFGE_BUILD_TOOLS to true if you want to build the developer tools.
-You also have the option to use a package manager by setting AFGE_USE_SUBMODULES to off.
+There's also an option to use a package manager instead of using the submodules by setting AFGE_USE_SUBMODULES to off, but it's not well maintained.
-If you're on windows you can use vcpkg or MSYS2 to install the packages for most or all of these.

-You'll have to run cmake and build.
-The CMake file included should cover everything else.